tambapps/marcel/documentation/src/language-specification/lambdas.md

 }
 ```

-Or you can explicitely declare it yourself, specifying the type
+Or you can explicitly declare it yourself, specifying the type
 ```kotlin
 Lambda1 l1 = { Integer p0 ->
   println(p0)